-Without these insights, we see many companies doing hit-or-miss marketing.
+Without these insights, we see many companies doing "random acts of marketing."
 They're trying different things and hoping something sticks or pops.
 This is not going to produce sustainable results, and it's not going to be cost-efficient.

 This is also where experience becomes highly important.
-It's hard to find people who have spent years looking at data, uncovering these insights, and using them to drive recommendations, but they are critical to the success of your program.
+It's hard to find people who have spent years looking at data, uncovering these insights and using them to drive recommendations, but they are critical to the success of your program.